bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

+- update import/export part to look better and not toggle from button but from the normal toggle
 - update look to be better, separate functionalities more
 - some refactor?
 - add functionality to search all texts for a tag